-The TEC has written to eligible candidates not elected at the 2022 election inviting them to participate.
-The period of consent closes at 12 noon on Monday 25 September 2023.
+The TEC wrote to candidates not elected at the 2022 Dorset Council election, inviting them to participate.
+The period of consent closed at 12 noon on Tuesday 11 February 2025.

-As ballot papers for the ordinary election had been data entered, a computer calculated result is expected not long after the close.
+As ballot papers for the ordinary election of councillors had been data entered, computer-calculated results were available not long after the close.

 Elections, conducted by postal ballot, were held to fill councillor, mayor and deputy mayor positions for all 29 local councils statewide.